 Professor Jacqueline HodgsonLink opens in a new window is Professor of Law and Deputy Pro-Vice-Chancellor (Research) at the University of Warwick.
 Her work focuses on how the criminal justice process operates in practice in the UK and Europe.

 Dr Rachel LewisLink opens in a new window is a Postdoctoral Research Fellow in the School of Law at Warwick University.
-She works at the intersections between Law, Sociology, and Applied Linguistics, and is currently researching policing and the arts
+She works at the intersections between Law, Sociology, and Applied Linguistics, and focuses on issues around bordering, anxiety, and punishment in the contemporary UK.

 Follow us: @PoliceartsLink opens in a new window